EventStore/documentation/docs/server/v20/server/installation/docker.md

 | TCP | `GossipSeeds=localhost:1111,localhost:1112,localhost:1113;ValidateServer=False;UseSslConnection=True` |
 | gRPC | `esdb://localhost:2111,localhost:2112,localhost:2113?tls=true&tlsVerifyCert=false` |

-As you might've noticed, both connection strings have a setting to disable the certificate validation.
+As you might've noticed, both connection strings have a setting to disable the certificate validation (`ValidateServer=False` for `TCP` and `tlsVerifyCert=false` for `gRPC`).
 It would prevent the invalid certificate error since the cluster uses self-signed certificates.

-However, we do not recommend using this setting in production.
+However, **we do not recommend using this setting in production**.
 Instead, you can either add the CA certificated to the trusted root CA store or instruct your application to use such a certificate.
+See the [instruction of how to do it.](../security/configuration.md#certificate-installation-on-a-client-environment)